apps-fab/exercism-app/README.md

 4. Then, Hit Build and Run the project

 For additional information about the packages utilized in the app, please refer to the [brief documentation](/doc/01-dependencies.md)."
+For information on how to contribute, please refer to the [contributing documentation](CONTRIBUTING.md)